nataz77/awesome-k8s/README.md

 - [kube-bench](https://github.com/aquasecurity/kube-bench) is an application that checks whether Kubernetes is deployed securely by running the checks documented in the CIS Kubernetes Benchmark.
 - [Popeye](https://github.com/derailed/popeye) is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
 It sanitizes your cluster based on what's deployed and not what's sitting on disk.
 - [Kubesec](https://github.com/controlplaneio/kubesec) Security risk analysis for Kubernetes resources
+- [ThreatMapper](https://github.com/deepfence/ThreatMapper) helps you to monitor and secure your running applications, in Cloud, Kubernetes, Docker, and Fargate Serverless.

 ## CI/CD
 - [Tekton](https://tekton.dev/) is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.